 Charlotte was recently interviewed by the editor of International Security Journal, discussing how B2B marketers can adapt their plans to retain awareness now that exhibitions and other face-to-face events have been postponed, due to the Coronavirus pandemic.

 The original article featured on page 70 of the April issue.
 But we’ve also featured it below…

-Many of us have exhibitions as key calendar events in our marketing schedule and, with the postponements of The Security Event and other shows, a lot of people are having to rethink their marketing plans for the year.
+Many of us have exhibitions as key calendar events in our marketing schedule and, with the postponements of The Security Event and other shows, a lot of people are having to rethink their marketing plans for this year and beyond.

 Taking your foot off the gas now could spell trouble for the future.
-So, it’s time to dig deep, be agile and find alternative ways to both retain awareness now and to build anticipation for when the shows return in Autumn.
+So, it’s time to dig deep, be agile and find alternative ways to both retain awareness now and to build anticipation for when the shows return.

 When you’re on stand, sales teams are able to quickly assess the buying stage that a stand visitor is at – are they new to the brand and need education, have they got any preconceptions that need addressing, are they a confident and repeat buyer, or are they just being nosey?